studiokicobi/wednesday-the-raven/chapters/chapter-04.md

 “This is a bad change,” said Zhao.

 In the kitchen they found another window open, and the entire room turned upside-down and topsy-turvy.
 Flour bins, sugar bowls, and various containers lay tipped on their sides.
-Jars had fallen from their shelves and spilled where they landed.
+Packages had fallen from their shelves and spilled where they landed.
 Shards of teapots and teacups scattered the floor.
 Wooden spoons and steel utensils rested in random places.
 Honey dripped from an overturned jar and spread in a slow, sticky pool across the floor.

 “A housebreaker!” said Madame Alouette.
 “We’ve had a cat-burglar, a plunderer, a thief!”